 Best Monitor for Overwatch - The Ultimate Guide

-Ever since the release of Overwatch it’s been a massively popular game, both in the esports scene as well as with the more casual crowd.
-Its mix of First Person Shooter mechanics along with MOBA-style abilities and ultimates was a real breath of fresh air when it first released, and having outlived many competitors and copycats we can now safely call it the most successful ‘hero shooter’ of the past couple of years, even though the game isn’t as popular as it once was with competitive players anymore.
+Ever since the release of Overwatch it's been a massively popular game, both in the esports scene as well as with the more casual crowd.
+Even though the hype levels surrounding this game have died down since they reached their peak it's still alive and kicking.
+Its mix of First Person Shooter mechanics along with MOBA-style abilities and ultimates was a real breath of fresh air when it first released, and having outlived many competitors and copycats we can now safely call it the most successful 'hero shooter' of the past couple of years, even though the game isn't as popular as it once was.

 In a game that's as visually stunning and at often times visually confusing as Overwatch you'll want to grab yourself a good monitor.
 Getting a high refresh rate monitor is going to be instrumental if you've got your eyes on climbing the ranks of this game, but even then there are many options to choose from these days.
 To help you out we've been analyzing the professionals to see what they are using, and we came up with this list of the five most used monitors in the professional Overwatch scene.
 In this article we'll go over the features of each monitor so that you can make an informed decision on your next purchase.